kangkyu/try-block/README.md

 which is an object?
 You know what **object** is?
 If you know, then you know everything in Ruby.
 "Everything is an object in Ruby" you always hear.

+You can tell it's an object, whenever it doesn't give any syntax error.
+I think.

 ```rb
 { puts 1+2 } # not an object
 -> { puts 1+2 } # object (and it's a "Proc" object)